Home Care After Bariatric Surgery

 Infertility in Women and Bariatric Surgery

 The relationship between PCOS, obesity and infertility has been documented for many years.
 Anovulation, miscarriage, impairment in follicle formation and altered activity are the known effects of these.
-These women also face difficulty in managing diabetes, pre-eclampsia, growth disorders, higher rates of caesarean delivery, higher maternal mortality, and increase their children’s risks for metabolic disease in the future.
+These women also face difficulty in managing diabetes, pre-eclampsia, growth disorders, higher rates of caesarean delivery, higher maternal mortality, and increased children’s risk for metabolic disease in the future.

-Bariatric surgery in reproductive age women has been shown to decrease menstrual irregularities.
-Women suffering from hormonal imbalance show considerable improvement post operatively, and chances of conceiving increases after this surgery.
+Bariatric surgery in reproductive-age women has been shown to decrease menstrual irregularities.
+Women suffering from hormonal imbalance show considerable improvement postoperatively, and chances of conceiving increase after this surgery.
 Sensitivity to leptin levels increases post-surgery, reflecting improved reproductive metabolic status.
 Many women (about 10%-25%) with subclinical hypothyroidism, haven also shown a significant improvement following surgical weight loss.

 Women already take pregnancy into consideration when electing for bariatric surgery.
 Nowadays women undergoing surgery are aware of their own reproductive risks and a significant number of these women are thinking ahead.

-Bariatric surgery has attracted interest of many scholars with more individuals showing improved fertility post weight loss treatment.
-An older study, implied that a BMI drop greater than 5 kg/m2 was a significant predictor of fertility within 2.5 years of follow up after surgery.
-There was also a trend to a reduced need for fertility treatment in women conceiving within 3 years of weight loss surgery compared to their need for fertility treatment prior to surgery.
+Bariatric surgery has attracted the interest of many scholars with more individuals showing improved fertility post-weight loss treatment.
+An older study implied that a BMI drop greater than 5 kg/m2 was a significant predictor of fertility within 2.5 years of follow-up after surgery.
+There was also a trend of a reduced need for fertility treatment in women conceiving within 3 years of weight loss surgery compared to their need for fertility treatment prior to surgery.
 Reports also show previously anovulatory women conceiving post-operatively without ovulation induction agents.

-A study comparing pregnancy outcomes in women before and after weight loss surgery showed improvements in pregnancy related hypertension and diabetes mellitus, and a significant drop in caesarean delivery rate too.
-Moreover, bariatric surgery did not result in increase rates of post-partum haemorrhage, infection, shoulder dystocia or foetal demise.
+A study comparing pregnancy outcomes in women before and after weight loss surgery showed improvements in pregnancy-related hypertension and diabetes mellitus, and a significant drop in caesarean delivery rate too.
+Moreover, bariatric surgery did not result in increased rates of post-partum haemorrhage, infection, shoulder dystocia or foetal demise.

 The Gulf Obesity Crisis

-Not only does obesity carry serious consequences for people’s health, it also carries a global cost of $2 trillion, consuming 2.8 per cent of global Gross Domestic Product and demanding approximately 15 per cent from the healthcare budgets of developed countries, according to the authors of the McKinsey report.
+Not only does obesity carry serious consequences for people’s health, but it also carries a global cost of $2 trillion, consuming 2.8 percent of the global Gross Domestic Product and demanding approximately 15 percent from the healthcare budgets of developed countries, according to the authors of the McKinsey report.

 Researchers have produced the startling forecast that if current obesity rates continue, almost half of the world’s adult population will be overweight or obese by 2030.

-More young patients end up undergoing bariatric surgery in UAE
+More young patients end up undergoing bariatric surgery in the UAE

 Doctors advise weight-loss procedures if children have high BMI and other health issues